- Explore Majors & Minors

 - Provides students with a semester-long internship experience.
 Students are placed in internships appropriate to their majors, interests, and career goals.
 The program also offers classes, housing, special events, and programs.
 For more information, contact Scott Colburn at 215-801-6737 or firstname.lastname@example.org.

 - Women in Science and Engineering Research (WISER)

 - Offers students an opportunity to do research in a Penn State lab at University Park for credit the first semester and for the choice of wages or credit in the second semester of participation in the program.
 Female first-year students who intend to major in Agricultural Sciences, Earth and Mineral Sciences, Engineering, Health and Human Development, Information Sciences and Technology, or Science are eligible.
 DUS students may apply.
 For more information, contact Jeanine Emigh, 218 Earth-Engineering Sciences Building, 814-865-2535, or email@example.com.

 - Discover resources that support student success in agricultural sciences fields at Career & Internship Opportunities.
 Additionally, students may visit the college's Center for Experiential Learning and Career Services, located in 110 Ag Admin Building.

 - College of Arts and Architecture

 - Students are encouraged to participate in internships and/or externships.
 Students in degree programs can work with their departments to plan these kinds of educational experiences.
-Opportunities are varied and include those related to the School of Visual Arts, Department of Architecture (Intern Development Program), and many more.
+Opportunities are varied and include those related to the School of Visual Arts and others.